4 Best Hikes at Schynige Platte (+Map, Info & Tips)

 • Planning tip.
 Keep in mind that indicated hiking times in Switzerland are hiking times.
 So if they say that a hike takes 1.5 hours, it’s purely hiking time if you walk at a good pace the entire time.
 You should always count more time for all the photo stops you’ll want to take.
 Add even more time for a picnic, bathroom stops, etc.

-More tips for your trip to central Switzerland:
+More tips for your trip to Switzerland:

 Some of our favorite hikes in Switzerland: